Cyril Lomax: Post-war

-Returning to the UK Lomax became GOC East Anglian District.
-His final assignment was as President of the No.1 Commissions Board, relinquishing the appointment in August 1949 and retiring from the army the following month.
-In retirement he maintained his links with the army as the honorary colonel of 44th Infantry Division Signals Regiment, a territorial signals unit, from 1948 until 1950 and was Colonel of the Welch Regiment from 1949 until 1958.
+Returning to Britain, Lomax became GOC East Anglian District.
+His final assignment was as President of the No. 1 Commissions Board, relinquishing the appointment in August 1949 and retiring from the army the following month.
+In retirement, he maintained his links with the army as honorary colonel of 44th Infantry Division Signals Regiment, a Territorial Army unit, from 1948 until 1950 and was Colonel of the Welch Regiment from 1949 until 1958.

 Together with John de Courcy, Lomax wrote a history of the Welch Regiment for the years 1919–1951, which was published in 1952.

 Personal

-Lomax was married to Rene Lomax.
-Their son Peter Francis Napier Lomax, a pilot officer with 229 Squadron, RAF died on 24 February 1940.
+In August 1918, Lomax married Irene Doris Burgoyne Doyley.
+Their son Peter Francis Napier Lomax, a pilot officer with No. 229 Squadron RAF, died on 24 February 1940.